turbot/steampipe-mod-docker-compliance/README.md

 This variable can be overwritten in several ways:

-- Copy and rename the `steampipe.spvars.example` file to `steampipe.spvars`, and then modify the variable values inside that file
+- Copy and rename the `steampipe.ppvars.example` file to `steampipe.ppvars`, and then modify the variable values inside that file
 - Pass in a value on the command line:

   ```sh